 You’re not always going to be somewhere with landline — but you’ll still need to make calls.
 Be sure your VoIP app can run on the devices you use every day, including smartphones, laptops, smartwatches, and more.

-The best of the best VoIP apps (like OpenPhone) let you make unlimited calls and texts so long as your iPhone has a stable internet connection.
+The best of the best VoIP apps (like OpenPhone) let you make free calls and texts so long as your iPhone has a stable internet connection.
 If you need to step away from your desk but still on a call, you can switch to your data plan to keep the conversation going.
 And if you ever wanted to access your number from something other than your iPhone, you can click to call on your Mac to reach contacts in seconds.
 How’s that for accessibility?

 5. What features do they offer that can save you time?